Soft modes in hot QCD matter: Magnetic equation of state and the critical region

 This result is rather insensitive to the precise value of $a_m$.
-In the supplement we present an error-based analysis of the critical region which yields a compatible result.
-Hence, as a main result of this work, we observe critical behaviour only for extremely light pions.
+In \Cref{app:fit} we present an error-based analysis of the critical region which yields a compatible result.
+In addition, in \Cref{app:fit} we show that with a combined analysis using critical and regular contributions, the accurate extraction of the critical $\delta$ is only feasible for $m_\pi \lesssim 25$\,MeV.
+Hence, as a main result of this work, we observe strictly critical behaviour only for extremely light pions.
 The physical point of QCD is far away from $O(4)$-criticality.
 This analysis also extends to the size of the critical region in temperature direction, which we estimate with $T-T_c \lesssim 1 - 7$\,MeV.
-We have deferred the respective analysis to the supplement as, while very interesting, it is beyond the main scope of the present work.
+We have deferred the respective analysis to \Cref{app:Tcdeterm} as it is beyond the main scope of the present work.